How to Check if element has class in JavaScript

 3. Conclusion

-You can view this tutorial to know class searching using jQuery.
+You can also view this tutorial to know class searching using jQuery.

 If you found this tutorial helpful then don't forget to share.